python-sdbus/python-sdbus/docs/asyncio_api.rst

         Defines the setter function.
         This makes the property read/write instead of read-only.

         See example on how to use.

+    .. py:decoratormethod:: setter_private(set_function)

+        Defines the private setter function.
+        The setter can be called locally but property will be read-only from D-Bus.

+        Calling the setter locally will emit
+        :py:attr:`properties_changed <DbusInterfaceCommonAsync.properties_changed>`
+        signal to D-Bus.

     .. py:method:: get_async()
         :async: